gottagofaster236/SonicVisualSplit/README.md

    - If you use OBS Studio, you can simply choose "OBS Window Capture" from the video sources dropdown list.
      SonicVisualSplit will get the video by capturing screenshots of the opened OBS Studio window.
-     This method needs no setup, but may be less stable then the following one.
+     This method needs no setup, but may be less stable then the following one (and thus isn't recommended for use with Sonic CD).

    - Another method is to install the *VirtualCam plugin*.
      In recent versions of OBS Studio, it's included already (or you can download it [here](https://obsproject.com/forum/resources/obs-virtualcam.949/)).